 Egyir-Paintsil planted hundreds of churches in the western, Ashanti, Brong Ahafo, Sefwi Denkyira and Greater Accra areas in Ghana.
 From the beaches at Sekondi-Takoradi to Old Polo Ground and Labadi in Accra, to rivers in Ashanti and the Volta River at Tefle-Sogakope he baptized several thousands of new converts, many of whom came out of the waters speaking tongues in a swift baptism of the Holy Spirit.
-His inspiring messages on Christology, Parousia and pneumatology brought transformation and deliverance to many people.
+He presented Holy Spirit inspired and Christ-centered messages.
+The Lord saved, delivered, and transformed many people.

-In 1969 he collaborated with a media worker, Kafui Asem, to launch the Pentecost Fire magazine and prepare the church for radio ministry.
-A decade after the denomination had a name-change, Egyir-Paintsil led the Church of Pentecost team to initiate a fellowship with the United Kingdom Elim Pentecostal Church at a meeting on August 6, 1970, at the general headquarters, Labadi, Accra.
+He collaborated with a media professional, Kafui Asem, to print the Pentecost Fire and prepare the church for radio ministry.
+Egyir-Paintsil led the Church of Pentecost team to initiate a fellowship with the United Kingdom Elim Pentecostal Church at a meeting on August 6, 1970, at the general headquarters, Labadi, Accra.
 Elim missionaries in Ghana would be hosted by the Church of Pentecost.
 In turn the Church of Pentecost would receive from Elim material support for a printing press, radio ministry and for the training of ministers.
-Egyir-Paintsil led this major turning point in the Church of Pentecost’s ministry strategy that birthed the Pentecost Hour and Pentecost Press.
-It also laid the groundwork for a Bible Center which later morphed into the Pentecost University College and the Pentecost Theological Seminary.
+By the Lord’s doing, this major turning point in the Church of Pentecost’s ministry strategy that birthed the Pentecost Hour and Pentecost Press.
+It also laid the groundwork that morphed into a Bible Center.

-Throughout the major schisms in the Church in 1953 and 1962 Egyir-Paintsil was an indefatigable general secretary who created a formidable church administration that survived the turbulent waters and sailed safely into decades of stability.
+God gave the church a formidable administration that survived the turbulent waters and sailed safely into peace.
+Throughout the major schisms in the Church in 1953 and 1962 Egyir-Paintsil was a hard-working general secretary.
 His staunch defense of James McKeown halted the attempt by detractors to deport the Irish missionary.
-At a July 1962 meeting with President Kwame Nkrumah in Flagstaff House, the Osagyefo was so highly impressed by the wits of Egyir-Paintsil he remarked to his confidants at the meeting, Dowuona Hammond (Minister of Education) and Tawiah Adamafio (Minister of Interior): “This young man Paintsil is highly intelligent and a nationalist.
+At a July 1962 meeting with President Kwame Nkrumah in Flagstaff House, the Osagyefo was so highly impressed by the viewpoints of Egyir-Paintsil he remarked to his confidants at the meeting, Dowuona Hammond (Minister of Education) and Tawiah Adamafio (Minister of Interior): “This young man Paintsil is highly intelligent and a nationalist.
 His church will stand.”
-Nkrumah advised McKeown and Paintsil to change the name of their church.
+Nkrumah advised McKeown and Paintsil to change the name of the church.

 The meeting at Flagstaff House was to resolve wrangling between the Apostolic Church of Ghana and the Ghana Apostolic Church.
 In 1953 James McKeown broke away from the original benefactors of the Apostolic Church (Pennygros and Bradford, UK) over a racially problematic church constitution amendment.
 Back home in Ghana (then called the Gold Coast) the Apostolic Church split into two.
 The Apostolic Church faction in Ghana (AC) stuck with the old colonial mission of Bradford.
 However, McKeown’s faction broke away to form the Ghana (Gold Coast) Apostolic Church (GAC).
 In August 1962, following aborted attempts to oust McKeown from chairmanship of the GAC and more quarrels with the AC on church properties, the GAC heeded the president’s advice and changed its name to The Church of Pentecost.
 McKeown and Paintsil continued as the chairman and general secretary of the newly branded church.